akramwasim-in/akramwasim-in/README.md

 ---

 ### 🚀 About Me
 I am a Data Analyst & Frontend Developer currently learning **Data Science** and **Machine Learning**.
-I have a strong foundation in computer applications and passionate about analyzing data, building interactive dashboards, and developing web applications.
+I have a good foundation in computer applications and passionate about analyzing data, building interactive dashboards, and developing web applications.

 * 🔭 **Currently Focusing On:** Data Analytics, Data Visualization, and Web Development
 * 🌱 **Currently Learning:** Advanced Data Science & Machine Learning Algorithms